veeva/vaultjavasdk-maven-plugin/README.md

     * If a VPK already exists, increment {mm-dd-yyyy} and/or {num}
     * Source files under the “javasdk/src/main/java/com/veeva/vault/custom” folder in the project are zipped into a VPK file.

+* **vaultjavasdk:deploy** - validates, imports, and deploys the last modified VPK in the "deployment/packages" directory it to a vault.
+[Deploy Package Endpoint](https://developer.veevavault.com/api/18.3/#deploy-package).

 * **vaultjavasdk:validate** - validates the last modified VPK in the "deployment/packages" directory against the [validation endpoint](https://internal-developer.veevavault.com/api/18.3/#validate-package).

 * **vaultjavasdk:import** - validates and imports the last modified VPK in the "deployment/packages" directory to a vault.
+This is optional and is intended for verifying package in Vault Admin UI before deploying via the Vault Admin UI.
 [Import Package Endpoint](https://developer.veevavault.com/api/18.3/#import-package).

-* **vaultjavasdk:deploy** - validates, imports, and deploys the last modified VPK in the "deployment/packages" directory it to a vault.
-[Deploy Package Endpoint](https://developer.veevavault.com/api/18.3/#deploy-package).

 ## How to run

 You can either setup the goals in your IDE or run them directly through the Maven command line.
 The following example is for running the **deploy** goal through the command line when the parameters are not configured in the pom.xml:

-> mvn vaultjavasdk:deploy -Dusername=test@user.com -Dpassword=test0000 -DvaultUrl=testurl.veevavault.com
+> mvn vaultjavasdk:clean vaultjavasdk:package vaultjavasdk:deploy -Dusername=test@user.com -Dpassword=test0000 -DvaultUrl=testurl.veevavault.com